Mayo Clinic's approach

 Expertise and rankings

-Experience.
-For more than 60 years, Mayo Clinic doctors and staff have helped thousands of people recover from traumatic spinal cord injuries and nontraumatic spinal disorders using many therapies.
+For nearly 70 years, Mayo Clinic doctors and staff have helped many people recover from traumatic spinal cord injuries and nontraumatic spinal disorders using a wide range of therapies.

 Locations, travel and lodging